-EBCLC’s Community Economic Justice Clinic (CEJ) is focused on empowering low-income communities of color to build long-term solutions to poverty through the advancement of community-owned cooperative businesses and affordable housing.
-CEJ provides free legal education, advice and representation to low‐income entrepreneurs, minority-owned businesses, and nonprofits (including community land trusts) through a racial justice and anti-displacement lens.
+EBCLC’s Community Economic Justice Clinic (CEJ) is focused on advancing people-oriented economic development and empowering low-income communities of color to build long-term solutions to poverty in the East Bay.
 CEJ attorneys and advocates can provide the following types of assistance:

 - Tax exemption applications